 The Heart of the City staff team works hard to increase vendor revenue by facilitating customer spending, attracting new customers, linking our vendors with food assistance programs that increase customer spending, and shouldering the burden of paperwork for our farmers to accept alternate forms of currency.
-In 2016, grant writing and promotional efforts by market staff increased vendor revenue by $453,634, a new record.
+In 2016, grant writing and promotional efforts by market staff increased vendor revenue by $453,634.

-EBT Program: We hit a new record high in 2016 in our efforts to expand our EBT customer base.
+EBT Program: We hit a new record high in 2016 in our efforts to expand our EBT customer outreach.
 EBT sales in 2016 increased by more than $85,000 over 2015 sales.
 Due to our ongoing promotional efforts, EBT sales have increased by 322% from $123,000 in 2010 to over $419,188 in 2016.
-We are the largest EBT program of any California farmers market and are held as a national model for executing large-scale EBT operations on a low budget with a smaller than average staff team.
+We are the largest EBT program of any California farmers market and are held as a national model for executing large-scale EBT operations on a low budget with a small team.
 We train other market managers on best practices to create strong community partnerships and manage a high-volume system.

-Credit Card Program: We continue to facilitate customer spending and level the technological playing field among vendors by swiping credit cards at the market information tent in exchange for green tokens.
+Credit Card Program: We continue to facilitate customer spending and level the technological playing field between farmers by swiping credit cards at the market information tent in exchange for green tokens.
 Credit card purchases increased to $440,032 in 2016 from $404,911 in 2015.
 We continue to pay the credit card processing fees at no cost to farmers or customers.

 WIC Program: We continue to help farmers by redeeming their Women Infants and Children and Senior Farmers Market Nutrition Program vouchers for them, so they don’t have to deposit them in their own bank accounts or pay any of the associated fees.
 Farmers turned in $35,609 to us in WIC checks in 2016.
 We now accept WIC Fruit and Vegetable Checks.

 VeggieRX: We also accept VeggieRx vouchers in partnership with Fresh Approach.